Durango Bill's

 The tent partially collapsed from 3.6 inches of wet snow.
 It would have totally collapsed if I hadn’t placed two card tables inside the tent earlier in anticipation of snow.
 At first glance all 68 seedlings look OK.

-Seedlings after they have been moved out of the tent to light shade under a tree.
+Seedlings after they have been moved out of the

 May 25, 2008